January 2022

 Once the mold has found an entry point, it can continue to grow wherever there is moisture.
 Mold thrives in damp environments.
 Aspergillus can invade ceiling tiles, wood floors, and insulation materials that have been exposed to moisture.

 Aspergillosis usually affects people with poor immune systems and individuals with lung problems.
-People with allergies also tend to be more reactive to molds.
+People with allergies also tend to be more reactive to molds, which can increase their risk for conditions like hypersensitivity pneumonitis.

 Many people who develop allergic bronchopulmonary aspergillosis (ABPA) also have asthma or cystic fibrosis.
 Research cited by the CDC has shown that around 4.8 million people with asthma also have ABPA.
 Invasive aspergillosis is especially harmful for people with cancer or those who have undergone an organ transplant.